kohane27/find-extender.nvim/README.md

   ignore_case = false,
   movements = {
-    ---@field min_matches number minimum number of matches required after which
+    ---@field min_matches number minimum number of matches required after which min_matches = 1,
-    --- you can use the leap or lh. min_matches = 1,
     ---@field highlight_match table highlights the match
     highlight_match = { fg = "#c0caf5", bg = "#545c7e" },